BartoszBartniczak/MongodbSparkIntegration/README.md

 docker network create ist
 docker-compose up -d
 ```
-This will automatically run mongo container, the tweeter collector as well as 3 spark containers - one master and two slaves.
+This will automatically run mongo container, the twitter collector as well as 3 spark containers - one master and two slaves.

 ### Manual setup